The-Marcy-Lab-School/8-2-1-knex/README.md

 | 6   | Pon Juablo | cat     | 2        |
 | 7   | Kora       | dog     | 1        |

-**Q: What is the SQL query to find the dogs owned by the Ann Duong?**
+**Q: What is the SQL query to find the name and id of the dogs owned by Ann Duong?**

 <details><summary>Answer</summary>